Stag51/Multilingual_Mental_Health_Bot/README.md

  ## 👤 Author
  **Saad Shabbir**
  🔗 [LinkedIn](https://www.linkedin.com/in/saad51)
- 💼 ML Engineer | NLP Enthusiast | Web + AI Integrator
+ 💼 ML Engineer

  ---

  ## 🗂️ Project Overview
  This project includes:
  - Natural Language Processing (NLP) for intent recognition.
- - Language detection and dynamic translation (English ↔ Swahili).
+ - Language detection and dynamic translation (English ↔ other ).
  - A trained deep learning model to classify intents.
  - A Flask-based frontend to chat with the bot.